This Step: Get a Drivers License

 - Proof of your true full name, identity, age and lawful presence; see the state's identification requirements chart for full details

-- Your completed Drive Time Log (if you are younger than 18)
+- Your completed Drive Time Log (if you are younger than 18 years old)

-- Certificate of completion for behind the wheel training (if you received your permit between the age of 15 and 16 and elected to take a driver’s education course)
+- Certificate of completion for behind the wheel training (if you are younger than 16 1/2 years old).

 - Proof of your current Colorado address